-If the details are specified correctly but the policy was not initially available (perhaps because of network issues, or because the inventory beacon was unavailable when the FlexNet inventory agent attempted to connect, or because policy had not yet been prepared and distributed from the central application server), FlexNet inventory agent retries policy collection at each reboot of the managed device until successful.
+If the policy was not initially available (perhaps because of network issues, or because the inventory beacon was unavailable when the FlexNet inventory agent attempted to connect, or because policy had not yet been prepared and distributed from the central application server), FlexNet inventory agent retries policy collection at each reboot of the managed device until successful.
 (This behavior is different than for the FlexNet inventory agent on UNIX-like systems, where it makes a daily attempt to download policy at a random time each day.)